KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 • Class 12 mark sheet of the candidate.

-• Domicile certificate issued by the concerned Revenue or Municipal Authorities certifying that the candidate and either of the parents has resided outside the state of Karnataka as of 01-5-2019.
+• Domicile certificate issued by the concerned Revenue or Municipal Authorities certifying that the applicant or either of the parents have resided outside the state of Karnataka as of 01-05-2019.
 The place of the issuing authority should correspond to the place of domicile of the candidate/father/mother.

 • Domicile certificate issued by concerned Revenue Authorities of the state of Karnataka regarding the previous domicile of the father/mother of the candidate as a place in the state of Karnataka.
 The place of issuing authority should correspond to the place of domicile of the father/mother.

-• Father/Mother 10th standard marks card or cumulative record in original in support of mother tongue as Kannada/Tulu/Kodava.
+• Either the parent's (father or mother) 10th standard marksheet or cumulative record in original in support of the mother tongue, which is Kannada/Tulu/Kodava.

-• A duly sworn declaration regarding the mother tongue of the candidates.
+• A duly sworn declaration regarding the mother tongue of the student.

 Domicile Rule 4